katieprogrammes/COMP3015-CW1/README.md

 The Key Features are:

-- Blinn–Phong lighting with ambient, diffuse, and specular components.
-Blinn–Phong was chosen because it provides clear specular highlights and works well with textured models in a foggy environment.
+- Blinn-Phong lighting with ambient, diffuse, and specular components.
+Blinn–Phong was chosen because it provides clear specular highlights and works well with textured models in a foggy environment
 - Rim lighting to emphasise silhouettes and enhance the moody atmosphere
 - Distance fog, blending object colour with a fog colour based on camera distance
 - Cube‑mapped skybox surrounding the scene